brickcap/openresty_examples/book.md

 Ah the nginx API.
 This is where the magic happens.
 Remember all those `by_lua` directives that we talk about in the last chapter?
-They are all just there to execute lua api for nginx.
-In the words of the author of ngx_lua
+They are all just there to execute lua code.
+The stuff that makes the lua code exciting however are the pa ckages provided within openresty that allow you to script and manipulate the behaviour of nginx.
+In the words of the author of openresty:-

 > The various *_by_lua and *_by_lua_file configuration directives
 serve as gateways to the Lua API within the nginx.conf file